Chollima Movement: Origin

-The successes of the Chollima movement were first seen in 1957 as Kim Il-sung called on workers in a factory in the city of Kangsong (near Pyongyang) which only had the capacity of 60,000 tons to produce an extra 10,000 tons of steel.
+The successes of the Chollima movement were first seen in 1957 when Kim Il Sung called on workers in a factory in the Kangdong County (near Pyongyang) which only had a capacity of 60,000 tons to produce an extra 10,000 tons of steel.
 The factory, however, was able to produce 120,000 tons, 60,000 tons more than its capacity.
 This achievement was credited as lighting the torch of the Chollima movement.
 The term ‘Chollima rider’ was given to workers who surpassed their targeted goals of production.
 This title encouraged people to work harder.
 The North Korean government even started a slogan of ‘drink no soup’ to make it so workers did not need to use the restrooms as often.

 The slogan of ‘Let us dash forward in the spirit of Chollima’ was adopted to help motivate workers, with the result that successes were reported in many areas of economic activity.
 North Korea experienced an annual industrial growth of 36.6 percent during the five-year plan.

 In 1959, the Chollima Work Team Movement was started.
 This was a system of socialist competition waged among teams of workers, upholding the Communist lifestyle and working under the lofty socialist ideal "One for all and all for one."
 “A work team would receive the title of Chollima Work Team by setting a production target high enough to stand out among other work teams in the whole nation and actually attaining the target as assessed competitively under a national evaluation system.”
 If the title was awarded the team and its members would receive honorific items such as Chollima embossed banners, flags and notebooks.

-The Chollima Work Team Movement was initiated by Chin Ung-won who organized fellow workers on his work team for the goal of achieving production far exceeding the quota assigned to them.
+The Chollima Work Team Movement was initiated by Chin Ung-won (진응원) who organized fellow workers on his work team for the goal of achieving production far exceeding the quota assigned to them.
 With Chin's success and the encouragement from the national government the movement gained rapid massive support and Chin became the ideal Korean worker.
 The Chollima Work Team Movement gained 178,000 members less than a year and a half after its start.